HydroBlockchain/DAmbassadors/Profiles/Sven Roberts.md

 _“The DA Program makes it possible for me to contribute my marketing knowledge to Hydrogen.
 I am clearly not a fan of hyping a token but I do understand the power of marketing.
 Based on a well designed marketing plan I envision Hydrogen to become a well known and respected brand within the blockchain space.” _

-Please give Sven a warm welcome!
 You can find him on [LinkedIn](https://www.linkedin.com/in/sven-roberts-a8b63953).